Recycling Ideas for Furniture, Books, and Other Unwanted Household Items

 FRN also estimates that around 30 per cent of the 10 million or so items of furniture thrown out by Britons each year can be repaired and reused.
 Antique furniture can also be sold for profit whilst old cabinets, shelves and tables can be upcycled to produce new, more usable furniture.

-Among recycling ideas that do not always occur to people who want to remove clutter from their homes is that it is possible and perfectly acceptable toalong with old games and music CDs.
+Among recycling ideas that do not always occur to people who want to remove clutter from their homes is that it is possible and perfectly acceptable to sell DVDs online along with old games and music CDs.
 The market for used CDs and DVDs is surprisingly large, so it is certainly not inconceivable to think that a person with a dozen or so rare or highly sought after albums could pocket a tidy sum by auctioning CDs on eBay.
-If the hassle of listing items and dealing with bidders seems too much for sellers, direct services such as Music Magpie can be used to make a little extra cash from old games, music and films.
+If the hassle of listing items and dealing with bidders seems too much for sellers, direct services can be used to make a little extra cash from old games, music and films.

 A favourite pair of jeans can only last so long.
 Old shoes can only survive so many steps.
 Coats and jackets change with each season.
 Whilst wearing items of clothing within a thread of their life may be common practice again due to worsening economic conditions, many people choose to throw out old clothes before they become heavily worn.
 There is no need to do this, however, as plenty of charities will gratefully receive donations of clothing, not least Oxfam, charitybags.org.uk and the Red Cross.